Rafael Leão: 2023–24: Inheritance of number 10 shirt and Serie A top assist provider

+2024–25: Supercoppa Italiana

+Starting the new season, Leão began a rift with new manager Paulo Fonseca, due to Fonseca's dissatisfaction with Leão's off-the-ball work rate and defensive contributions.
+As Milan struggled for form in Serie A, Fonseca opted to bench Leão for several matches, favoring players like Noah Okafor, who were perceived to offer more balance to the team's structure.
+The turning point in the relationship between Leão and Fonseca was during Milan's Champions League league phase match against Real Madrid on 5 November, where he assisted the third goal in a 3–1 win at the Santiago Bernabéu.
+Four days later, he scored twice in a 3–3 draw against Cagliari, netting his 50th Serie A goal in the process, with his last brace for the club being in June 2023.
+On 13 November, while he was away on international duty for Portugal, he confirmed he and Fonseca had settled their issues.

+On 6 January 2025 Leão won the 2024 Supercoppa Italiana against rivals Inter Milan, under the new coach, Sergio Conceição (who replaced Paulo Fonseca). after coming on as a substitute, he created both winning goals in an eventual 3–2 comeback victory, securing his second trophy with AC Milan.

 International career

-Youth
+Youth career

 With the Portugal under-17s, Leão participated in the 2016 UEFA European Under-17 Championship.
 In this competition, he played five out of six matches, not playing against the Netherlands in the semifinals.
 In the finals against Spain, Leão replaced Domingos Quina in the 79th minute; Portugal went on to win the competition for the sixth time, following a 5–4 penalty shoot-out victory after a 1–1 draw in extra-time.

 With the under-19s, Leão participated in the 2017 UEFA European Under-19 Championship, helping finishing as runner-up, after losing in the final to England.
 At the 2019 FIFA U-20 World Cup in Poland he played all three games and scored the only goal in a 1–1 draw against South Africa, though his side did not advance from the group.

 On 10 November 2017, aged only 18, Leão won his first cap for the Portugal under-21 side, playing 31 minutes in a 1–1 away draw against Romania for the 2019 UEFA European Championship qualifiers.
 He scored his first goal at that level on 10 September 2019, in a 2–0 victory in Belarus for the 2021 European Championship qualification campaign.
 In March 2021, Leão took part in the 2021 UEFA European Under-21 Championship, helping Portugal finish as runners-up, after losing in the final 1–0 to Germany.